12 Best Restaurants in Denton, TX 2026 (Best Food)

 The restaurant opened in 2011, when owner and family man John Cartwright decided to put up a family-style eatery that served comforting, all-American fare.
 The place sits in what used to be the “Dreamland Theater” back in the 50s, right across the magnificent Denton County Courthouse.

 The comforting, cozy vibe of the restaurant matches its homey menu.
 Apart from their famous chicken fried steak, they’re a go-to for breakfast dishes, fried pickles, and all-you-can-eat catfish.
-They also have $3 beer and mimosas all day, every single day!
+They also have beer, mimosas, and rotating drink specials.

 GreenHouse Restaurant